chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### User Requirements

-- You must have the `x_chef_automate.api` role to set up ServiceNow to receive data from Chef Automate.
-Your ServiceNow administrator can enable this for you.
 - Your unique ServiceNow URL.
 It has the format: `https://ven12345.service-now.com`.
+- Once the Integration app is installed, you will need to have the `x_chef_automate.api` role to configure it.
+Your ServiceNow administrator can enable this for you.

 ### System and User Requirements

 - A running [Chef Automate](https://www.chef.io/automate/) instance.
-- Chef Automate must be provisioned with a valid SSL/TLS certificate from a trusted certificate authority (CA).
+- Chef Automate has a valid SSL/TLS certificate from a trusted certificate authority (CA).
 - A running [ServiceNow](https://www.servicenow.com/) instance.
-- The ServiceNow instance must be reachable on port 443 from Chef Automate.
+- The ServiceNow is reachable on port 443.

 ### Required ServiceNow Plugins